christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Alexander the Great = Chandragupta (Alakshandra is a Sanskritized translation of Alexander and Gupta means guardian or protector in Sanskrit, the exact meaning of Alexander).
-(See: 'Alexander and Chandragupta in Sanskrit Drama' by Ranajit Pal https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA [[link](https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA)])
+(See: "Alexander and Chandragupta in Sanskrit Drama" by Ranajit Pal https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA [[link](https://www.academia.edu/40074507/ALEXANDER_AND_CHANDRAGUPTA_IN_A_SANSKRIT_DRAMA)])
 -   Diodotus I Soter = Ashoka the Great.
-(See: 'Diodotus I was Ashoka' by Ranajit Pal https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi [[link](https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi)])
+(See: "Diodotus I was Ashoka" by Ranajit Pal https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi [[link](https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi)])
 -   Ptolemy XIII Theos Philopator = Gaius Octavius aka Emperor Gaius Julius Caesar Augustus, son of Julius Caesar and Berenice IV aka Alfidia (Cleopatra VII sister).
 -   Rabbi Akiva (c.
 50–135) = Epictetus (c.
 50–135)?
 Epictetus was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
 20–25 – died c.
 95).
 Epictetus had a Roman teacher named Gaius Musonius Rufus (c.
 20-30-died c.
 101) who was a Roman Stoic philosopher.
 Gaius Musonius Rufus was also a teacher of Dio Chrysostom (c.
 40 – c.
 115 AD).
-Josephus opened his book 'Jewish Wars' and 'History of the Jews' (Antiquities) by addressing them to: "kratistos (most excellent) Epaphroditus".
-Rabbi Akiva also likely took on the role of 'Paul the Apostle'.
+Josephus opened his book "Jewish Wars" and "History of the Jews" (Antiquities) by addressing them to: "kratistos (most excellent) Epaphroditus".
+Rabbi Akiva also likely took on the role of "Paul the Apostle".
 (Akiva and Epictetus were born and died on the same date, and Epictetus had a hand in writing the new testament.
-See: 'Epictetus and the New Testament' by Douglas Simmonds Sharp (1914)).
+See: "Epictetus and the New Testament" by Douglas Simmonds Sharp (1914)).
 Epicteus and Pilny the Younger were both in the same places at the same time; Rome, Nicopolis, and Bithynia-Pontus, and Pliny the Younger was a Roman administrator in Bithynia and Pontus at the same time Marcion was in Sinope.
 -   Zoroaster = Baruch ben Neriah.
 Scribe of Joshua the High Priest (possibly the same person).